Why Join a Meat CSA?

 Spring House Farm’s meats are raised on some of the most beautiful farmland in the country in Loudoun County, VA.
 With over 400 owned and leased acres, the farm’s livestock free range in pastures and forests that are carefully and sustainably managed by Andrew and his team.
 Spring House Farm’s commitment to whole animal butchery is another aspect that many members love most about belonging to the CSA program.
 Spring House Farm works to give members popular cuts like bacon, breakfast sausage and ground beef.
 But members also get some cuts that are less common.
 If you’re a new or prospective member, you may find cuts that you aren’t used to.
 This is because of Spring House Farm’s commitment to returning to the age-old practice of using as much of the animal as possible–for reasons both culinary and ecological.

 “There are amazing things that can be done with parts of the animal that factory farms don’t use,” Andrew says.
-“For many of our regular members, a delivery of trotters [or pigs feet] is the highlight of the CSA season.”
 To support members, Andrew and Liz regularly post recipes and tips on the farm’s website, and CSA members often share suggestions on the farm’s Facebook page and Twitter feed, inspiring creativity by giving members something they may not have tasted or prepared before.
 On the Spring House Farm Facebook page, you can find tips on rendering lard or making trotter soup.
 Member questions are always answered as quickly as possible to help folks make the most of their deliveries.
-Andrew is currently in talks with local vegetable growers to find the right fit for a full diet CSA that would supply both meats and vegetables.
-As Spring House Farm’s CSA program celebrates its third anniversary this year, Andrew and Liz look forward to making the program better than ever and encourage members to join the conversation!
+As Spring House Farm’s CSA program celebrates its eighth anniversary this year, Andrew and Liz look forward to making the program better than ever and encourage members to join the conversation!